Novel Topology and Manipulation of Scattering Singularities in Complex non-Hermitian Systems: Experimental Results and Theoretical Modeling

-\textbf{Experimental Results and Theoretical Modeling}
+\section{Experimental Results and Theoretical Modeling}

-We start the analysis by characterizing the SU-EPD's of three classes of open resonant microwave cavities (see Methods): (a) quasi-one-dimensional quantum/microwave graphs/networks (Fig. \ref{Schematics}a); (b) quasi-two-dimensional microwave billiards (Fig. \ref{Schematics}b), and (c) three-dimensional microwave resonators with complex metallic boundaries (Fig. \ref{Schematics}c).
+We start the analysis by characterizing the SU-EPD's of three classes of open resonant microwave cavities (see Appendix \ref{sec.Exp}): (a) quasi-one-dimensional quantum/microwave graphs/networks (Fig. \ref{Schematics}a); (b) quasi-two-dimensional microwave billiards (Fig. \ref{Schematics}b), and (c) three-dimensional microwave resonators with complex metallic boundaries (Fig. \ref{Schematics}c).
 All these systems have large dimensions compared to the electromagnetic wavelength, making them complex multi-modal scattering systems that are quite sensitive to small (sub-wavelength) perturbations.
 They contain multiple electronically-controlled phase-shifters (for graphs) and metasurfaces that modify the amplitude and phase of either propagating and/or reflecting waves.
 These are labeled as $TM_p^{qD}$, where $p$ labels each device within a system and $q$ indicates the dimension of the device.
 For phase shifters $q=0$, and for one and two-dimensional metasurfaces $q=1,2$ respectively.
-In the case of metasurfaces, the reflection phases and amplitudes of an impinging wave are modulated by a global voltage variation of the varactor diodes of the metasurface.
+In the case of metasurfaces, the reflection phases and amplitudes of an impinging wave are modulated by a global voltage variation of the varactor diodes of the metasurface \cite{PhysRevApplied.20.014004,Erb24}.
 These tunable devices allow us to parametrically vary the geometric features of the isolated system, and therefore also the scattering matrix.
 In particular, the electronic control of the devices allows us to quickly and repeatably explore large regions of the parameter space without the need to mechanically modify the systems.
 Importantly, the metasurfaces and phase-shifters provide \textit{non-Hermitian} perturbations to the scattering systems, making them particularly effective at uncovering and manipulating scattering EPD's and other types of non-Hermitian spectral singularities.
-For the sake of brevity, the presented experimental results will focus on the one- and two-dimensional systems.